avliu/TransferList/README.md

 # TransferList

-Reads list of transfer college basketball players from text file.
+Reads PDF list of transfer college basketball players from text file.
-Writes eligible players with their stats to an Excel file
+Writes eligible players (YES in "eligible" column)  with their stats to a CSV file